Harry Betts (baseball)

-Harold Matthew Betts (June 19, 1881 – May 22, 1946) was a professional baseball pitcher in the Major Leagues in 1903 for the St. Louis Cardinals and in 1913 for the Cincinnati Reds.
+Harold Matthew Betts (June 19, 1881 – May 22, 1946) was an American professional baseball pitcher in the Major Leagues in 1903 for the St. Louis Cardinals and in 1913 for the Cincinnati Reds.

 In 1905, a pitcher named Brown signed with the Los Angeles Angels of the Pacific Coast League.
 He was later confirmed to be Harold Betts and to have assumed a pseudonym because of his family's objections to his playing professional baseball.

 Betts played for the 1913 Reds under the name Fred Betts.
 It was not until 1985 that the Society for American Baseball Research published researching showing that the two players were the same.